Rewards and Fairies: Marklake Witches

 A young girl dying of consumption, describes René Laennec's invention of the stethoscope while a prisoner of war in Sussex.
 (The narrator, Miss Philadelphia Bucksteed, is clearly innocent of the seriousness of her condition, believing it to be a "silly cough" that will disappear when she goes to London.
 However, as she describes the reactions of M. Laennec, "Witchmaster" Jerry Gamm, Doctor Break, Sir Arthur Wesley and her own father, it is clear that they all know better.
 Laennec's presence in Sussex as a prisoner-of-war on parole is entirely Kipling's invention.)

 Brookland Road

 A man falls in love with a mysterious silent girl who seems to be supernatural.

 The Run of the Downs

 A poem about the South Downs and Sussex naming various landmarks.

 The Knife and the Naked Chalk

-A neolithic shepherd barters with prehistoric metal working newcomers for metal knives so that his people can fight off the marauding wolves.
+A Neolithic shepherd barters one of his eyes with prehistoric metal-working newcomers for metal knives so that his people can fight off the marauding wolves, but in doing so loses his own depth perception, so can no longer hunt or defend himself.